sysrc jail_enable="YES"

 Advantages of Thin Jails:

-• Faster Deployment: Creating and launching thin jails is generally faster compared to thick jails.
-This can be particularly advantageous when you need to rapidly deploy multiple instances.
+Faster Deployment: Creating and launching thin jails is generally faster compared to thick jails.
+This can be particularly advantageous when rapidly deploying multiple instances.

-• Unified Maintenance: Since thin jails share the majority of their base system with the host system, updates and maintenance of common base system components (such as libraries and binaries) only need to be done once on the host.
+Unified Maintenance: With the NullFS method, where the thin jails share a single read-only copy of the base system, updates and maintenance of common base system components (such as libraries and binaries) only need to be done once on the template.
 This simplifies the maintenance process compared to maintaining an individual base system for each thick jail.
+OpenZFS-clone thin jails do not share this benefit: because each clone is independent, updates must be applied to each jail individually, as with a thick jail.

 Disadvantages of Thin Jails:

-• Reduced Isolation: The primary disadvantage of thin jails is that they offer less isolation compared to thick jails.
-Since they share a significant portion of the template’s base system, vulnerabilities or issues affecting shared components could potentially impact multiple jails simultaneously.
+Reduced Isolation: The primary disadvantage of thin jails is that they offer less isolation compared to thick jails.
+With the NullFS method in particular, jails share a live copy of the template’s base system, so vulnerabilities or issues affecting those shared components could potentially impact multiple jails simultaneously.

 17.2.3.
 Service Jails